astropy/astropy-APEs/APE25.rst

 This APE proposes that static type checking be added as a continuous integration check for Astropy.
-The scope of static type checking will initially be minimal, and then gradually expanded over time.
-The static type checker will initially be ``ty``, and the Coordination Committee will be empowered to switch Astropy to a different static type checking tool.
-The authors of this APE volunteer to provide a tutorial on static type checking to the Astropy community within 100 megaseconds after this APE is approved. initially be minimal, and then can be gradually expanded as time and resources permit.
+The scope of static type checking will initially be minimal, and then can be gradually expanded as time and resources permit.
 The static type checker will initially be ``ty``, and the Coordination Committee will be empowered to switch Astropy to a